 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 *Growth projections are for the broader category “Business and Systems Analysts, and Programmers”

 There has been a strong growth in the number of software developers employed in recent years, resulting in almost a doubling of employment from 2006 to 2013.
 There is also strong projected employment growth of around 4.4% per year from 2018-23 and 2.4% per year out to 2028.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Most graduates were in employment two years after completing a bachelor’s degree in computer science.
-Relatively few were in further study.
-Some were overseas, while very few were receiving a benefit.
-The median salary was around $48,200 at that point.
+Most graduates were in employment three years after completing a bachelor’s degree in computer science.
+Relatively few were in further study, and some were overseas.
+The median salary was around $56,000 at that point.

 A number of specific occupations for software developers appear on Immigration New Zealand’s long-term skill shortage list, including: